Psychology with Placement Year BSc

 Learning and assessment

-We use a range of teaching methods to make sure that you get the skills and knowledge that every psychologist needs.
-You'll learn through lectures, small group tutorials and workshops, practical sessions and research projects.
+You’ll learn in lots of different ways to make sure that you get the skills and knowledge that every psychologist needs.
+You'll attend lectures, take part in small group tutorials and workshops, and put what you’ve learnt into practice during research methods classes and project work.

 Assessment